jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 ## Definition of Terms

-- "**Server**" The Jamulus Server software running on a remote computer to which you will connect.
+- "**Server**" The Jamulus Server software running on a remote computer to which Clients connect
-- "**Client**" The Jamulus software running on your local computer used to connect to a Server
+- "**Client**" The Jamulus software used to connect to a Server
 - "**Directory**" A Jamulus Server configured to supply a list of Servers to Clients

 ## Jamulus.io Web site